todorm85/Sf-PoSh/docs.md

     _Resets and reinitializes the web application.
 This will delete database and restore AppData folder to original state, before initiating a Sitefinity startup_

+- __ResetApp ([bool]$force)__

+    _Resets and reinitializes the web application.
+This will delete database and restore AppData folder to original state, before initiating a Sitefinity startup.
+Params: $force - forces the cleanup of App_Data folder - kills locking processes_

 - __SaveDbAndConfigs([string]$stateName)__

     _Saves the current web application AppData and Database state for later restore.
 Useful when debugging tests that change the state of the system.
 Ex. switch from single to multilingual or delete some content items etc..._